canonic-epicure/joosex-bridge-ext/README.md

         })

-        // automatically register the class with default xtype:
+        // automatically register the class with its name as default xtype:

         var panel = Ext.ComponentMgr.create({
             xtype : 'My.Panel'
         })

-        // "meta : JooseX.Bridge.Ext" - can be omitted:
+        // "meta : JooseX.Bridge.Ext" - can be omitted, custom xtype can be specified:

         Class('Test.Run.Harness.Browser.UI.TestGrid', {